David Zinman: Switzerland

 Zinman became music director of the Tonhalle-Orchester Zürich in 1995.
 His innovative programming with that orchestra included a series of late-night concerts, "Tonhalle Late", which combined classical music and a nightclub setting.
 His recordings of the complete Beethoven symphonies for Arte Nova were based on the Jonathan Del Mar critical edition and was acclaimed by critics.
 He subsequently recorded Beethoven's overtures and concertos with the Tonhalle.
 He conducted the Tonhalle Orchestra in its first-ever appearance at The Proms in 2003.
 He concluded his Tonhalle music directorship on July 21, 2014, with a concert at The Proms.

 Film scores

 Zinman conducted the soundtrack of the 1993 film of the New York City Ballet production of Tchaikovsky's Nutcracker.
 In 2009 he led the Tonhalle-Orchester Zürich in the filmscore 180°: If Your World Is Suddenly Upside-Down, composed by the sibling trio Diego Baldenweg with Nora Baldenweg and Lionel Baldenweg; this won the Suisa prize for "Best Original Score" at the Locarno Film Festival in 2010.

 Awards

 In 2006, he received the Theodore Thomas Award presented by the Conductors' Guild.
+He has received five Grammy Awards, two Grand Prix du Disque, and two Edison Awards for his recordings, including a Grammy Award for Best Classical Album.